Osalumense/Osalumense/README.md

 ## Currently

 - Building agentic data infrastructure at the intersection of LLMs and real-world business data
-- Improving French (B1 → B2) at Université Paris-Est Créteil
+- Expanding my knowledge on AI and contributing to open-source projects
-- Open to founding engineer and senior backend roles in Paris or remote
+- Open to founding engineer and product engineer roles in Paris or remote
 ---

 ## Writing